Have you ever wondered how you might be able to check a German Shepherd’s purity?

 Let’s get into it…

-How To Check German Shepherd Purity
+How You Might Check A German Shepherd’s Purity

 1. Get an at-home Dog DNA test, or ask your vet to do one